salilab/imp/doc/manual/code_conventions.md

-All values must have a `show` method which takes an optional `std::ostream` and prints information about the object (see IMP::base::Array::show() for an example).
+All values must have a `show` method which takes an optional `std::ostream` and prints information about the object (see IMP::Array::show() for an example).
 Add a `write` method if you want to provide output that can be read back in.

 # Errors {#codeconv_errors}

 Classes and methods should use %IMP exceptions to report errors.
-See IMP::base::Exception for a list of existing exceptions.
+See IMP::Exception for a list of existing exceptions.
 See [checks](exception_8h.html) for more information.

 # Namespaces {#codeconv_namespace}